The Payment Times Reporting Regulator is established under the Act.

 - create incentives for large businesses to improve their payment terms and practices

-The Regulator will adopt a graduated approach to compliance and enforcement.
+The Regulator will generally seek to adopt a graduated approach to compliance and enforcement.
 This may include:

 - engaging in outreach and education activities to raise awareness of the requirements